dealerexpress/blvd-com-feed/README.md

 </tr>
 </tbody>
 </table>

-> **Note**  After uploading a file via FTP our system picks it up shortly after upload is complete and may no longer be visible on the FTP server after being picked up.
+**Note:** After uploading a file via FTP/FTPS our system picks it up shortly after upload is complete and may no longer be visible on the FTP server after being picked up.

 <br>